OwlfaceGames/owlface_archive/docs/intro.md

 ## A Final Warning

-There will be bugs, performance issues and given the age of some of these binaries potential compatability issues.
+There will be bugs, performance issues and given the age of some of these binaries potential compatibility issues.
 Lastly remember to check game pages for controls.

 ::: danger
 There will be bugs.